MasteringPinia/mastering-pinia--code/README.md

 ## Troubleshooting

+- Sometimes you might get stuck on the `$ fetch` step:

+  ![Stuck on fetch](https://github.com/MasteringPinia/mastering-pinia--code/assets/664177/d6399ed2-fe7a-4650-ae46-7bf7ec031491)

+  In that case, press <kbd>Enter</kbd> to continue.

 ### Windows

 - Prefer using Git Bash to run the commands
-- On Windows, you might get stuck on the `$ fetch` step:

-  ![Stuck on fetch](https://github.com/MasteringPinia/mastering-pinia--code/assets/664177/d6399ed2-fe7a-4650-ae46-7bf7ec031491)

-  In that case, press <kbd>Enter</kbd> to continue.

 - You can skip the version checks by passing `--skipChecks` to the script:

   ```bash